 Assets, liabilities and operations of foreign subsidiaries are recorded based on the functional currency of the entity.
 For a majority of our foreign operations, the functional currency is the U.S. dollar.
-Assets and liabilities denominated in other than the functional currency are remeasured each month with the remeasurement gain or loss recorded in interest income (expense) and other, net in the Condensed Consolidated Statements of Operations.
+Assets and liabilities denominated in other than the functional currency are remeasured each month with the remeasurement gain or loss recorded in other income and expense in the Condensed Consolidated Statements of Operations.